Black Mountain Quarries meets HRH Prince Charles

 Working on the contract has enabled Black Mountain Quarries to retain 15 staff in Cornwall and has created two additional jobs.
 We hope to create more jobs when De Lank goes on to work on the second Duchy scheme at Nansledan, also in Newquay.

-Black Mountain Quarries produces a wide range of pre-cut and custom products in our silver/grey granite.
+Black Mountain Quarries produces a wide range of products.
 Read more about the history and current operations of De Lank, and the famous landmarks it has been used to create.